Reference Date: 28-March-2018

 FOOD SECURITY SNAPSHOT

-Acute food insecurity persists in some eastern districts
+Generally good food security situation, with pockets of food insecurity in some eastern districts

-Significant number of refugees from Burundi in need of humanitarian assistance
+Significant number of refugees from Burundi and Democratic Republic of the Congo in need of humanitarian assistance